sflavelle/writing/Deliverer of Destiny (BOTW)/Chapters/10 - Connected/02 Purah's Theory.md

 "Steal *your* thunder."

 "Pardon?"

+She shot you a strange look, like she was trying to stare into your soul, look through you.
+You stared back.
+You felt whatever implications this held for her was a bit much.

+"I mean, there's no way I'm going to walk away *right now*," you responded finally, glancing down at the sword blade.
+"If it wants me to wield it, then I'll wield it for the purpose it was made for.
+But just because everyone before was a hero named Link doesn't... doesn't mean I am.
+I think I'd know."

 "Well in any case, I think that settles it, *Linky*!"
 Purah recovered herself and retreated back to her notepad.
 "Right!
 Well, you're headed for Rito Village, right?"